rtlab1417/STM32_intro_shared/README.md

 Create the first project.
 Check for readiness if STM32CubeIDE, MCU and ST-Link (ISP) are ready!

 # Practices
+Comment:
+Each practice is a template for future applications.
+A bigger project is a combination of smaller projects.
+Practicing on a smaller project serves the purpose of learning and gain confidence as we move to a bigger and much complex project.

 1. GPIO - LED
 2. GPIO - LEDs Blink
 3. GPIO - LED-Buttons